Analytical criteria for designing multiresonance filters in scattering systems, with application to microwave metasurfaces: Abstract

 \section{Abstract}

-We present general analytical criteria for the precise design of symmetric or ``antimetric'' 2-port systems, including ideal standard filters (Chebyshev, elliptic, etc.), based on the non-normalized resonant (quasi-normal) modes of the system.
-We first develop a quasi-normal mode theory (QNMT) to calculate a system's scattering $S$~matrix, satisfying both energy conservation and reciprocity, and describe how low-$Q$ modes can be combined into an effective slowly varying background response~$C$.
-We then show that the resonant QNM fields of \emph{all} lossless reciprocal 2-port systems with a symmetric ($S_{22}=S_{11}$) or ``antimetric'' ($S_{22}=-S_{11}$) response couple to the input and output ports with specific unitary ratios, whose relative signs determine the position of the scattering zeros.
+We present general analytical criteria for the design of lossless reciprocal two-port systems, which exhibit prescribed scattering spectra $S(\omega)$ satisfying $S_{22}(\omega)=e^{i\varphi}S_{11}(\omega)$, including symmetric ($S_{22}=S_{11}$) or ``antimetric'' ($S_{22}=-S_{11}$) responses, such as standard filters (Butterworth, Chebyshev, elliptic, etc.).
+We show that the non-normalized resonant (quasi-normal) modes (QNMs) of all such two-port systems couple to the input and output ports with specific unitary ratios, whose relative signs determine the position of the scattering zeros on the real frequency axis.
 This allows us to obtain design criteria assigning values to the poles, background response, and QNM-to-ports coupling coefficients.
 Filter devices can then be designed via a well-conditioned nonlinear optimization (or root-finding) problem using a numerical eigensolver.
-As an example application, we design microwave metasurface filters that precisely match standard amplitude filters of various orders and bandwidths, with focus on the best-performing elliptic filters.
+As an application, we design multiple microwave metasurfaces configured for polarization-preserving transmission, reflective polarization conversion, or diffractive ``perfect anomalous reflection'', to realize filters that precisely match standard bandpass or bandstop filters of various types, orders and bandwidths, with focus on the best-performing elliptic filters.